erichlof/THREE.js-PathTracing-Renderer/README.md

 * [BVH Point Light Source Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/BVH_Point_Light_Source.html) Demonstrates use of a point light to illuminate the famous Stanford Bunny (30,000+ triangles!).
 Normally a dark scene like this with a very bright small light would be super-noisy, but thanks to randomized direct light targeting, the image converges almost instantly!

 * [BVH Spot Light Source Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/BVH_Spot_Light_Source.html) A similar scene but this time a bright spotlight in the air is aimed at the Stanford Bunny, making him the star of the scene!
 The spotlight is made out of dark metal on the outside and a reflective metal on the inside.
 Notice the light falloff on the checkered floor.

+* [HDRI Environment Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/HDRI_Environment.html) shows how to load an equi-rectangular HDRI map to use as the scene's surrounding environment.
+This demo also uses the optimized BVH accelerator to load the famous Stanford Dragon model consisting of 100,000 triangles and renders the scene in real-time!
+I also added a material and color picker so you can instantly change the dragon's material type (glass, metal, ceramic) and its material color without missing a beat! *Note: allow the RGBE_Loader around 5 seconds to download the large HDR image

 * [BVH Visualizer Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/BVH_Visualizer.html) Lets you peek under the hood of the BVH acceleration structure and see how the various axis-aligned bounding boxes are built all the way from the large surrounding root node box (level 0), to the small leaf node boxes (level 14+), to the individual triangles of the model that are contained within those leaf node boxes.
 This demo loads the famous Stanford Dragon, weighing in at 100,000 triangles!<br>